 Don’t be surprised if you find robots showing up at your worksites!
 No, it would not be a sci-fi plot—but an inevitable reality.

-You can expect robots to become a commanding force in the construction arena with its offering of precision and accuracy.
+You can expect robots to become a commanding force in the construction arena with their offering of precision and accuracy.
 The cost of robotics may be high at the beginning, but it will be well worth the benefits.

 For example, you may witness robots laying bricks and tying rebar or completing man-operated construction projects.

 With various types of robots, such as collaborative industrial robots and logistics robots, you can expect more extensive adoption of robotics in construction.
 So, get ready to embrace robots as they assist in tasks that would take a human worker more effort.